theblack372/SuperMouratoBros/docs/README.md

   <b><i>Fig 8. pitest coverage screenshot</i></b>
 </p>

+## Development struggles
+We encountered challenges in certain aspects of this project, which we addressed by leveraging ChatGPT and referencing projects from previous years for solutions to bugs and inspiration for implementation.
+One of the more complex classes, Map, contains a significant number of methods.
+While we considered reducing its size, each method was essential to the program's functionality.

 ## Self-evaluation

 The work was divided in a mutual way and we all contributed with our best.
 It helped us to enrich our java and principle/pattern knwoledge, as well as our team work.